 Are there any email scams I need to be aware of?

 Most centre on trying to get your bank account details.
 Common scams include emails supposedly from your bank asking you to confirm key personal information and emails from strangers offering you hundreds of thousands of dollars if you reveal your bank details.
-You can find examples of scam emails on the Bank Safe Online website.
+You can find examples of scam emails on the Action Fraud website.
 If you receive a scam email, delete it straight away.
 Better still, report it.

 What is spyware?

 Malicious software that can be installed on unprotected computers without the owners knowing.
 Much the same as viruses, spyware varies from one strain to another.
 Mostly they seek to monitor your computer and internet browsing activity or alter your internet browser setup.
-Simply install some reputable anti-virus software that will protect you from spyware and malware threats.
+Simply install some reputable anti-virus software that will protect you from spyware and malware threats and make sure you keep it up-to-date.

 How important is it to back up information regularly and store it off site?

 Vital – you must have effective disaster-recovery plans.
 If you were to lose client details, sales records and invoices on your computer - for example, if there was a burglary, fire or theft – you may never be able to recover.
 Make sure important information is backed up every day, if necessary, onto a removable storage device such as a portable hard disk.
-There are even websites onto which users can transfer important data.
+Alternatively, there are many cloud services that you can use to back up your important data.
 Be sure to carry out a comprehensive IT risk assessment and act on your findings.

 Do I need to train my staff to help them to be extra vigilant to IT-related threats?